andrewpeck/etl-rb-docs/docs/Specifications/module-specs.md

 ### Bias Voltage

--   The module will deliver bias voltage to the ETROC
+The module will receive bias voltage from the readout board and distribute it to the modules.

 -   BV will be a maximum of <span class="underline">UNKNOWN</span> volts.
--   BV wire bonding is described in the Wire Bonding section
+-   There will be <span class="underline">UNKNOWN</span> bias voltage supplies for each module.

 1. Decoupling

-    -   <span class="underline">UNKNOWN</span>
+    -   The BV may or may not be decoupled/filtered on the module PCB <span class="underline">UNKNOWN</span>

 ### Signal Connectivity